tc39/proposal-smart-pipelines/readme.md

 }
 ```

 Now look at the nested expression below.
 Expressions like this happen often in JavaScript: whenever any value must be passed through a series of transformations, whether they be operations, functions, or constructors.
-Unfortunately, this nested expression—and many like it—are quite messy spaghetti.
-Writing and editing the code requires many levels of indentation.
+Unfortunately, this nested expression—and many like it—can be quite messy spaghetti code, due to its mixing of prefix, infix, and postfix expressions together.
+Writing the code requires many nested levels of indentation.
 Reading the code requires checking both the left and right of each subexpression to understand its data flow.
 ```js
 new User.Message(
   capitalizedString(